GEN-8007 Communicating Science Module 2 – Coping with media - 1 stp

 Written home exam.
 Deliver a popularized science text, either as feature article or a blog post based on your own research.
 Evaluation: Pass/Fail.

-In order to take the exam, all students need to submit a press release about their research prior to the course (pre-work).
+In order to take the exam, all students need to submit a short manuscript about their research prior to the course to be used in the video and audio training.

 There is no continuation exam.
 In case of failing, you need to take the course again next year.